 Belt file sanders are handheld sanding machines that use narrow, small sanding belts.
 These machines are best suitable for fitting into tight workspaces or removing welds from inside the material's corners.
-Common sizes include 1/2" x 18", 3/8" x 13" and 1/2" X 24".
+Common sizes include 1/2" x 18", 3/8" x 13", 1/2" X 24" and 1x30 belt sander.

 Floor belt sanders are mobile sized sanding machines manually pushed by the operator to effectively sand wood flooring.
 They allow larger jobs to be finished quickly while often utilizing smaller tools to sand the sides properly.

 Stationary Belt Grinders are often bench mounted, pedestal mounted, or large machines with their stands.
 These machines are designed in many various ways and use multiple sized belts counting on the appliance.
 Many of those are utilized in niche fabrication shops or extensive manufacturing facilities.

 There are four main abrasive grains, each with their own set of characteristics and plus points—some best suited just for prep jobs, and a few that employment well with sanding metal.

 Aluminum oxide usually appears with a particular red / brown color.
 It's so affordable, durable, and efficient at sanding wood also as metal.
 Alumina sanding belts are often used on virtually any quite sander to significant effect.